Employee Community UX: Quick Wins & Tips for Future Scalability

-In our recent blog, “Your Teams Are Now Working From Home: Now What?”
+In our recent blog, “Your Teams Are Returning to Work: Now What?”
 7Summits outlined some key use cases and strategies for employee communities and how our Employee Workplace Bolt solution can help accelerate those efforts.
 In this post, we’ll provide a deeper dive into some of the core use cases these communities address and offer some recommendations for crafting a great and innovative user experience.
 We’ll reveal some of the quick wins your company can achieve, as well as differentiate the “even better” options for building more sophisticated communities.

 Ensure your users know how to navigate the community and find the resources and functions that matter to them.
 This is especially important if your community is new or newly redesigned.

 - Leverage screen recording tools like Jing, Camtasia or Zoom, to post a walkthrough video of the community’s features.